Egg roll

-The egg roll is a variety of deep-fried appetizer served in American Chinese restaurants.
+The egg roll is a variety of a deep-fried appetizer served in American Chinese restaurants.
 It is a cylindrical, savory roll with shredded cabbage, chopped meat, or other fillings inside a thickly wrapped wheat flour skin, which is fried in hot oil.
 Despite its name, egg rolls generally do not contain egg.
+However, it is sometimes brushed with egg white to seal the edges.

 The dish is served warm, and is usually eaten with the fingers, dipped in duck sauce, soy sauce, plum sauce, or hot mustard, often from a cellophane packet.
 Egg rolls are a ubiquitous feature of American Chinese cuisine.